SamWechter/Event-Finder/readme.txt

-This project was created as my final project for Web Client Side Programming during the Winter quarter of the 2012-2013 academic year at RIT.
+This was created as my final project for Web Client Side Programming during the Winter quarter of the 2012-2013 academic year at RIT.
 Its requirements involved creating a useful tool out of combining the use of the Google Maps API along with two other API's of my choosing.

 I decided to use this project to create a tool to automatically detect the user's location and to display nearby and upcoming music and social events.
 I utilized the Google Maps, lastFM, and Eventful API's to create this project.